 Midlife Crisis is About Transformation

 The impact of a midlife crisis touches every aspect of a person’s life.
-We offer a complete set of materials in this midlife crisis guide to understand every part of the MLC experience.
-Julie and I coined the term midlife transformation in 2006 to teach students how to approach their change in a positive manner.
+We offer a complete set of materials in our midlife crisis guide to understand every part of the MLC experience.
+Learn how to approach change in a positive manner.

-Let’s start with the signs of midlife crisis and then go over how to work with a midlife crisis and turn it into midlife transformation.
+Let’s start with the signs of midlife crisis and then go over how to turn your challenges into midlife transformation.